Dancing with the Stars (American TV series) season 25: Week 3: Guilty Pleasures Night

 The couples performed one unlearned dance to a song that reminded them of their secret guilty pleasure.
-The Charleston, jazz, and jive were introduced.
 Couples are listed in the order they performed.

 At the start of the show, a moment of silence was held to honor the victims of the 2017 Las Vegas shooting, which had occurred the previous day.
 It was announced at the beginning of the show that, due to the tragedy, no elimination would take place.

-Vanessa Lachey performed with Alan Bersten this week.
+Vanessa Lachey performed with Alan Bersten this week while Maksim Chmerkovskiy was absent dealing with a "personal matter".

 Week 4: Most Memorable Year Night

 The couples danced one unlearned dance to celebrate the most memorable year of their lives.
-Contemporary was introduced.
 Couples are listed in the order they performed.

 Week 5: Disney Night

 The couples performed one unlearned dance to a song from a Disney film.
-All performances were chronological, based on when the couples' respective films were released.
+All performances were chronological based on when the films were released.